Skip to main content

 What languages are supported?

-English and Spanish.
-Turnitin’s AI writing detection capabilities are able to detect likely AI-generated content for documents submitted in long-form English, and since September 2024, we can also detect likely AI-generated content for documents submitted in long-form Spanish.
-However, our AI paraphrasing detection capabilities are only available for English submissions.
+Turnitin’s AI writing detection capabilities are able to detect likely AI-generated content for documents submitted in long-form English, long-form Spanish and long-form Japanese.
+However, our AI paraphrasing and bypassing detection capabilities are only available for English submissions.

-What will happen if a non-English or non-Spanish paper is submitted?
+What will happen if a paper in a non-supported language is submitted?

-If a non-English or non-Spanish paper is submitted, the detector will not process the submission.
-The indicator will show an empty/error state with ‘in-app’ guidance that will tell users that this capability only works for English or Spanish submissions at this time.
-No report will be generated if the submitted content is not in English or Spanish.
+If a paper in a non-supported language is submitted, the detector will not process the submission.
+The indicator will show an empty/error state with ‘in-app’ guidance that will tell users that this capability only works for supported languages.
+No report will be generated if the submitted content is not in one of the supported languages.

 Can I or my admin suppress the new indicator and report if we do not want to see it?